 I always get the lawn seats.
-My friends make fun of me becasue I’m an old chick and I could afford a more focused concert schedule and better seating if I wanted to.
+My friends make fun of me because I’m an old chick and I could well afford a more focused concert schedule and better seating if I wanted to.
 But I don’t.
 I love lawn seats.

 People on the lawn are a mob of personalities and fun.
 You can people watch and listen in on the most interesting conversations.
 I live in the south, which means I’m expected to jump in and join those conversations with any relevant (or irrelevant) piece of advice I have to offer.

-On the lawn you can move and dance, in fact, it’s required.
-If people on the lawn are sitting down you know the song is ‘off our new album’ and if they’re laying down on their blankets, there’s some serious drunk sex about to happen.
-Otherwise it is ON!
-People dancing, beach balls bouncing around, light sticks glowing, a sea of humanity paying tribute to the God that is rock and roll.
+On the lawn, you can move and dance, in fact, it’s required.
+If people on the lawn are sitting down you know the song is “off our new album” and if they’re laying down on their blankets, there’s some serious drunk sex about to happen.
+Otherwise, it is ON!
+People dancing, beach balls bouncing around, light sticks glowing, a sea of humanity paying tribute to the God that is Rock & Roll.

-And there in lies the most important point of lawn seats.
+And therein lies the most important point of lawn seats.
 They are reasonably priced.
 Sure I can afford the ‘good’ seats, but I can afford more lawn seats.
 Ergo, more concerts.
 I went to two concerts this week alone.
-And why would I chose to deprive myself of that?
+And why would I choose to deprive myself of that?